basho/basho_docs/source/languages/en/riak/ops/tuning/open-files-limit.md

 ### Adjusting Open File Limits in Yosemite

-To adjust open files limits on a system-wide basis in Mac OS X Yosemite, you must first create a property list file in `/Library/LaunchDaemons/limit.maxfiles.plist` which contains the following XML configuration:
+To adjust open files limits on a system-wide basis in Mac OS X Yosemite, you must create two configuration files.
+The first is a property list (aka plist) file in `/Library/LaunchDaemons/limit.maxfiles.plist` that contains the following XML configuration:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>